Welcome to Wargrave House Surgery

 • your symptoms do not get better after 7 days

-Stay At Home advice can be found on gov.uk
+More information can be found on the gov.uk wesbite

 Our dedicated team are here to treat those minor ailments that occur as well as providing specialist management of long-term conditions and clinics covering a wide range of healthcare issues.
 The technology also means you can now do a lot of things from the comfort of your home such as order a repeat prescription or cancel an appointment.